mhstnsc/knowledge-base-articles/computers/collect-data-from-webpage.md

 * executable on windows
 * :x: binds the project to the link (so if you got parametrized links you cannot just start in the middle)
 * :thumbsup: allows to navigate a tree structure and still do collection
+* :x: the scripts cannot be parametrized so although is powerful enough to launch a search on booking, you cannot really launch another search with it.

 ### data miner
 * chrome plugin